Sophisss/OpenSearch/README.md

 ### Instructions
 1. **Download the repository files**:
-Download or copy the `docker-compose.yml` file and any other necessary files from this repository to your local system.
+Download or copy the `docker-compose.yml` file from this repository to your local system.
 You can place them in any folder where you'd like to run OpenSearch.

 2. **Check Docker Compose configuration**:
    Ensure that the `docker-compose.yml` file is properly configured for your environment.
 You can customize settings like network ports or memory if necessary.